mamcclellan/ElevatorSimulator/README.txt

-Elevator Simulator Final Implementation README
+# Elevator Simulator

-Author: Michael McClellan

-What it is:

-This is a simulation of a building with a number of elevators that react to the real-time creation of people on random floors of the building with a random destination.
-The simulation creates people at a specified rate for a specified number of minutes, and the multi-threaded elevators react to take them to their destinations.
-Once all created
+This is a simple simulator that creates a building with a user-specified number of floors and elevators, and then creates a user-specified number of random people per minute for a certain number of minutes for the elevators to take to their destinations.
+There is a simple GUI for the user to specify simulation inputs.
+Once the user hits start, the events appear as simple timestamped text notifications in the Standard Output as they occur.
-	people have arrived at their proper floors, the elevators return to the first floor and the simulation ends, printing to the console information pertaining to the average wait and ride times of each person.

-Input directions:

-Open up SimulationInputs.xml to edit the relevant fields between the XML braces.

-All inputs must be integers.

-Design:

-	The algs package contains a simulation outputter that prints the final results of the simulation, as well as an elevator controller delegate that decides which elevator to send to a floor request.
-My design doesn not use a separate pending request delegate, since pending requests are reprocessed each time an elevator goes idle.
+This is not a demonstration of algorithms like many other identically-named projects on Github; my elevator algorithm is a mess and I'm surprised it works.
+This is much more of a demonstration of thread management in Java.

+## Getting Started

+Pull into your favorite Java IDE and run from there.

+### Prerequisites

+Java SDK and JDK 8

+## Built With

+* NetBeans
+* Java 8
+* JavaFX

+## Authors

+* **Michael McClellan**

+## License

+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details